Sunday 5 May 2019

 The route takes the runners on mixed terrain (asphalt roads, gravel roads, cycleways and trails) through woods, farmland and villages, visiting many delightful spots as well as two of Hungary's best sights — the thermal lake of Hévíz, one of Europe's greatest spas, and the magnificent Festetics Palace in Keszthely.

-There will be nine relay points and nine well-stocked feed stations spread along the course.
-The time limit to finish the race is seven and a half hours (7:35min/km).
+There will be nine relay points and ten well-stocked feed stations spread along the course.
+The time limit to finish the race is eight and a half hours (7:43 min/km).

 The fastest finishers and the best relay teams will receive awards, but the Run for Preemies is mainly a fun run through lovely scenery, staged for a good cause.